neil323423/waves/README.md

 ## Waves.
-A very minimalist Web Proxy.
+A sleek and minimalist Web Proxy.

 ---
 ---